 1. Left-click on the Windows button.

 4. Click Ethernet, then click Change adapter options.

 6. From this point on, repeat steps 4-8 of method 1.

 As Microsoft moves away from the Control Panel, this method will probably change.
 Microsoft will most likely include DNS settings directly in the Windows 10 settings menu, eventually.

-If you're a sysadmin that eats, sleeps, and breathes PowerShell, then this method is for you.
+If you're a sysadmin that eats, sleeps, and breathes PowerShell, maybe even having made a playlist with it, then this method is for you.
 If you're not a sysadmin but like learning new things, give this method a shot.
 The PowerShell commands we'll be using are pretty simple, so you should be able to follow right along.